While we write about security and privacy related software at TechNorms quite regularly, Luxand Blink! is by far the coolest of them all.

 Luxand Blink! allows a PC equipped with a webcam to scan your face when you log into your Windows.
 Just look into your webcam and you’ll be logged into your account in the blink of an eye, without the need to type in the password.

-Blink! employs advanced face recognition technologies to provide automatic, quick and reliable login for one, or multiple, computer users.
-If it matches a previously saved template, it will allow you to login by facial recognition instead of password.
+Blink! employs advanced face recognition technologies to provide an automatic, quick and reliable login for one, or multiple, computer users.
+If it matches a previously saved template, it will allow you to login by facial recognition instead of a password.
 Blink! is a freeware from Luxand, who create face recognition and image editing software.

 Luxand Blink!
 Installation and Configuration: